 Helping our learners prepare themselves for learning: " I can prepare myself for learning by ..."

-North Glenmore made the move to gradeless classrooms and report cards that focus on skills and processes, provide constructive feedback, and engage students in goal setting with their parents and teachers.
-By helping our students focus on their learning and how to improve it, rather than the marks their teachers are assigning, they feel more in control and more confident about how they are doing in school (see 'The Scan' results in 2019/2020 Spiral of Inquiry).
+North Glenmore has aligned with the Provincial assessment practices and our Learning Summaries (report cards) and ongoing assessment focus on skills and processes, provide descriptive feedback, and engage students in goal setting with their parents and teachers.
+By helping our students focus on their learning and how to improve rather than on marks, students are aware on an ongoing basis of where they are with their own learning journey.
+Learners have more control and feel more confident about how they are doing in school.

-The staff committed to developing a Growth Mindset in our students.
-Students with a 'fixed mindset' are more likely to feel powerless with respect to their abilities, see mistakes as failures rather than opportunities, and may avoid taking risks.
-By developing a Growth Mindset students have begun to believe their intelligence and abilities can be improved with effort and the right strategies.
-When kids learn that putting forth effort and using the right strategies can make them smarter, they try harder and achieve more (see 'The Scan' results in 2019/2020 Spiral of Inquiry).
+Our staff continues to build on our previous learning around developing a Growth Mindset within our students.
+We understand that students with a 'fixed mindset' are more likely to feel powerless with respect to their abilities, see mistakes as failures rather than opportunities, and may avoid taking risks.
+By developing a Growth Mindset students believe their intelligence and abilities can be improved with effort and the right strategies.
+When kids learn that putting forth effort and using the right strategies can help them learn and grow, they try harder and achieve more.

-forward, we wanted to 're-scan' our school community to get a sense of the
+forward, we continue to 'scan' our school community to get a sense of the

 steps and new directions in our efforts towards deeper learning and school